KasperKnop/WEB1/docs/07-second-project.md

 Requirements:

-- Before starting the implementation, you must create a wireframe or mockup of the form (using e.g. Figma, Balsamiq, or a white board).
+- Before starting the implementation, you must create wireframes or mockups of the form (using e.g. Figma, Balsamiq, or a white board).
 - Incorporate a wide variety of form controls, including but not limited to: text input, textareas, dropdowns, radio buttons, checkboxes, file uploads, range sliders, and date pickers.
 - Implement input validation to ensure that required fields are completed and values match the expected format (e.g. email, password rules, number ranges).
 - Provide intuitive feedback to users as they interact with the form.